Ex-captives describe torture by Yemen's Houthi rebels

 Militiamen stormed the hospital, blindfolded Baakar and hustled him away in a pickup truck.
 Because he'd given medical help to an enemy of the Houthis, they told him, he was now their enemy too.
 He spent 18 months in prisons within the expanse of Yemen controlled by the Houthis.
 He says they burned him, beat him and chained him to the ceiling by his wrists for 50 days until they thought he was dead.

 Baakar and his patient are among thousands of people who have been imprisoned by the Houthi militia during the four years of Yemen's grinding civil war.
-Many of them, an Associated Press investigation has found, have suffered extreme torture — smashed in their faces with batons, hung from chains by their wrists or genitals for weeks at a time, scorched with acid.
+Many of them, an Associated Press investigation has found, have suffered extreme torture — being smashed in their faces with batons, hung from chains by their wrists or genitals for weeks at a time, and scorched with acid.

 The AP spoke with 23 people who said they survived or witnessed torture in Houthi detention sites, as well as with eight relatives of detainees, five lawyers and rights activists, and three security officers involved in prisoner swaps who said they saw marks of torture on inmates.